 Plus, can we take a moment to appreciate how awesome nature is for providing us with hot pink food?
-I’m also guessing these would make awesome frozen fruit pops as well if you want to go that route.
-See the notes below the recipe for some additional tips/variations.
+I'm also guessing these would make awesome frozen fruit pops as well if you want to go that route.
+See the notes below the recipe for additional tips and variations.

 Organic vs. Conventional Produce

-Quick note: in my experience, there’s a big difference in the quality and taste between organic non-GMO vs. conventional produce.
-(Also in addition to the environmental & health benefits.)
-If it’s available in your area, I recommend buying organic when possible.
+Quick note: in my experience, there's a big difference in the quality and taste between organic non-GMO vs. conventional produce.
+(Also in addition to the environmental & health benefits - see the Non-GMO Project website for more info.)
+If it's available in your area, I recommend buying organic when possible.
 Especially for this drink when ripe, flavorful melons & berries can make all the difference.

 Strawberry-Lime Watermelon Slush

 - 1 cup (heaping) strawberries (fresh or frozen)

 - 2 Tbsp. fresh lime juice (about 1 juicy lime)